AshCoolman/docs/_posts/2017-04-19-cross-platform-development-with-react.markdown

 categories: react, react-native, ios, android
 ---

-#### Intro
+### Intro

 Every line of code is a liability, but not every line creates value.

 This line of reasoning, makes the code reuse opporutinities given by [React Native](https://facebook.github.io/react-native/) very interesting.
-I've been making a "protoype" ReactNative app, re-purposing code originally written for two reasonabley sized features.
-I'm currentyly in the QA stage, but its been quite easy and fast.
-I'm still closing in on optimimal methodologies to maximally leverage existing code and effort.
+I've working on a protoype that takes web app code, and maximally reuses code (and QA).
+Its been very promising, but I'm still closing in on optimimal methodologies.

+### The prototype

-#### Background
+#### Existing web app

-My team's priority is to build quailty, fast.
-Our current web app as it stands:
+State of current web app:

-* 2 months of coding (~12k LOC)
+* 2 months of coding (~ 12k LOC)
-* ~80% test coverage
+* ~ 80% test coverage
 * limited mobile designs

-The web app uses the following technologies:
+Tech used:

-* react-router
+* react-router-native
 * redux
 * styled-components
 * react-bootstrap

-### The prototype

 #### Rational

 I converted two features to the app, using mobile designs were they existing and elborating were they didnt.
 QA is being undergone as a formal process, but we are not being "production-strict".
 The emphasis has been on getting a effort-efficient NativeApp that creates value for our customers - rather than pushing for a magical experience.

-#### Output

-Both features use a set of shared "[atomic](http://bradfrost.com/blog/post/atomic-web-design/#atoms)" components (Buttons, Headings, Icons, ErrorText etc).

-The first feature is a list view that took ~2 weeks to build for web.
-It is populated from an API, and has infinite scrolling.
-The signifigant components were the container and a stateless list item component.
-The Native version's design was pushed _very close_ the designs for mobile web, with very little elboration.
+#### Web features ported to React Native

+The first feature is a list view:

+* ~ 2 weeks dev time
+* Major components: 1 x container, 1 x stateless component
+* 1 API endpoints
+* infinite scrolling

+The second feature is a detail view:

+* ~ 4 weeks dev time
+* Major components: 2 containers, ~10 x stateless
+* 2 x API
-The second feature was a detail view that took~4-5 weeks to build for web.
-It has 2 containers, talks to two endpoints, and comprises ~10 signifigant stateless molecules with behavior including a "read more" button that only appears if text is long enough, markdown rendering, position fixed boxes and many custom atomic components.
-The design is not as polished, but has been greatly modified to harmonise with iOS.
+* includes "read more" button that only appears if text is long enough, markdown rendering, and position fixed boxes

-#### Cross-platform React
+### Cross-platform React

 Theoretically _all_ domain code can be shared beween all platforms.
 That is to say, all platforms have the concept of the "Login button", and a "button pressed" event.
 But different platforms render the button and hook into its events differently.